Ashley Cole: Chelsea: 2006–2014

 Cole was given the number 3 shirt at Chelsea, and made his first appearance for the club as a substitute for Wayne Bridge in their 2–1 win over Charlton Athletic on 9 September.
 He issued a public statement concerning his transfer saying he "forgave" Arsenal for how he felt he was treated during his time there.

 On 31 January 2007, Cole suffered a serious knee injury in the 3–0 victory over Blackburn Rovers in a Premier League game at Stamford Bridge, although after a scan it was revealed to be not as bad as first thought, with Chelsea optimistic that he would return before the end of the 2006–07 season.
-Cole did indeed make a return at the end of the season, playing in the last twelve minutes of the 2007 FA Cup final at the new Wembley Stadium against Manchester United.
+Cole made his return in a league match against Portsmouth in March, assisting both goals in a 2-0 win.
+He went onto play the last twelve minutes of the 2007 FA Cup final at the new Wembley Stadium against Manchester United.
 Chelsea emerged victorious 1–0 after extra-time with a goal scored by Didier Drogba, to win the 2007 FA Cup.